dawsers/hyprscroller/README.md

 You can use any string name for a mark, for example in scripts.
 But they are also very convenient to use with regular key bindings by simply using a letter as the name.
 Again, see the example configuration.

+## Pinning a Column

+`scroller:pin` and `scroller:unpin` manage *pinned* columns.
+Having a column *pinned* is useful to keep some column as an immovable reference; for example some documentation or important code you want to always have available while changing focus to other columns.

+There can only be one *pinned* column per workspace.
+The column will stay in place while the flag is on.
+That means the rest of the columns (even the active one) will not perturb that position.
+When changing focus, the *active* column will be seen on the screen as long as it fits on either side of the *pinned* column.

 ## Options